AFSOC uses video game--like simulation training, adds realistic, world-wide value

 |0

-This work, AFSOC uses video game--like simulation training, adds realistic, world-wide value [Image 3 of 3], by SSgt Caleb Pavao, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFSOC uses video game--like simulation training, adds realistic, world-wide value, by 2nd Lt.
+Cassandra Saphore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT